nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `tag 2 work home` <br>
   Adds the tags 'work' and 'home' to task 2.

-### 3.10.
+### 3.11.
 Remove a Tag from a Task : `untag`

-For when you want to remove a category from a task.<br>
+You may change your mind and decide to remove a category from a task.<br>
-Removes a tag or multiple tags from an existing task. <br>
+`untag` allows you to remove a tag or multiple tags from an existing task. <br>
 Format: `untag INDEX TAG...`

 > * If the tag already does not exist, the command will notify you and do nothing.